Setting up your domain: NS/MX

 Then, look for where you can change the nameservers for your domain.
 You want to make sure there are only two values, and that the two values are:

 3. Add email addresses at your domain

-To set up email addresses for your domain are added during the domain setup process.
-If you need to add additional email addresses at a later date, these can be added in the Settings → Users & Aliases.
-Add as many as you need.
+Email addresses for your domain are added during the domain setup process.
+If you need to add additional email addresses at a later date, these can be added in the Settings → Users & Aliases screen.
 You may also choose to add a catchall alias if one was not already set up with the domain, so that any mail addressed to your domain comes to you, no matter what address is used.

 If you'd like to set up your account to send using one of your custom domain addresses by default:

 - Navigate to the Settings → Sending Identities screen.

 - Select your address in the "Compose new messages from